badgerloop-software/chase-car-dashboard/README.md

 8. Once you have finished making your necessary changes to your code, switch to a new branch that has a good name for the feature or names the Jira issue (e.g. `SW-23/skeleton`).
 9. Commit related changes to that branch and push to this repository.
 (Do this often so that it is easy to finely revert to a previous state!)
 10. Once you are happy with the state of your code, open a pull request and request someone to conduct a code review.
 It may be kicked back with some suggestions or edits, but when it is accepted, it will be merged with `main`.
 Congrats!
 Now it's just time to rinse and repeat.

+## Data Recording

+Raw recorded data is saved in .bin files in `Backend/recordedData/sessions/`.
+However, the dashboard can be used to convert this raw binary data to Excel format.
+The generated Excel workbooks (.csv files) are located in `Backend/src/routes/`.